anna7021/Reinforcement-Learning-policy-evaluation/README.md

 After careful study, your analysts develop the program below to simulate different scenarios using statistical data from similar projects.

 task 1.
-Use the Monte Carlo& Dynamic Programming method to find the value functions induced by the following policies:
+Use the Monte Carlo method to find the value functions induced by the following policies:
 a) Always invest
 b) Never invest

 task 2.
-Use the Monte Carlo& Dynamic Programming method to do policy iteration and find the optimal policy and corresponding value functions
+Use the Dynamic Programming method to do policy iteration and find the optimal policy and corresponding value functions

 Use a discount factor of 0.9960 to discount future rewards.